 The incubation period is currently considered to be up to ten days and therefore any respiratory illness occurring in the ten days following last contact with a confirmed person with MERS-CoV is considered relevant and close contacts should self-isolate and alert their GP as soon as possible.

 MERS has presented so far as an acute, serious respiratory illness with fever, cough, shortness of breath, and breathing difficulties.
 There was a significant mortality (greater than 50%) for the confirmed cases in the first six months of virus identification.
-However, it is not known whether this is the main type of presentation or whether the virus is more common and more often causes mild respiratory tract infections which have not been fully investigated.
+Current statistics suggest that the mortality rate is around 35% but it is thought that this is an overestimate as milder cases are more likely to be unreported or unrecognised.
+Patients with MERS-CoV are thought to be asymptomatic or have very mild symptoms in between 25 and 50% of cases.

-Travellers with mild respiratory symptoms, returning from the Arabian peninsula and surrounding countries, are most likely to have a common respiratory illness but anyone with severe respiratory symptoms such as shortness of breath should be assessed for the possibility of MERS-CoV infection.
+Travellers returning from the Arabian peninsula and surrounding countries with significant respiratory symptoms such as shortness of breath should be assessed for the possibility of MERS-CoV infection.

 Primary care healthcare workers should consider MERS-CoV in any person with: